ercrema/NeolithicKoreaDemography/README.md

 ```

 # Funding
-This work was supported by the Korean Studies Promotion Service/Academy of Korean Studies (Laboratory Program for Korean Studies, AKS-2015-Lab-2250001) and
+G.Lee was supported by the Korean Studies Promotion Service/Academy of Korean Studies (Laboratory Program for Korean Studies, AKS-2015-Lab-2250001)
-by a Philip Leverhulme Prize (No. PLP-2019-304)
+E.Crema was supported by a Philip Leverhulme Prize (No. PLP-2019-304)

 # Licence
 CC-BY 3.0